Social Stratification & Mobility — Module 1

 Thinkers

-Karl Marx critiques bourgeois equality: in capitalism, legal equality hides class inequality.
-The worker and capitalist meet as equals in contract, but this masks exploitation.
-Real equality requires altering property relations.
+Karl Marx critiqued formal equality: in capitalism, legal equality hides class exploitation.
+Real equality requires changing property ownership.

 2) Concept of Inequality

-Inequality is a structured pattern of unequal access to resources, power, prestige, and opportunities, reproduced by institutions across generations.
+Inequality is a structured pattern of unequal access to resources, power, and prestige, reproduced across generations.

 Thinkers

-Pierre Bourdieu explains how inequality reproduces via economic, cultural, and social capital.
-Schools and institutions reward dominant-class culture as “merit,” legitimizing inequality through symbolic violence.
+Pierre Bourdieu showed how inequality reproduces through economic, cultural, and social capital.
+Schools valorize elite culture as merit—“symbolic violence.”

 | Dimension | Marx | Weber | Bourdieu |